Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 6. Observe Changes Over Time

-Monitor how compost conditions respond to turning, watering, or adding fresh organic material.
+Monitor how compost conditions respond to turning, watering, adding fresh organic material, or changing the balance of browns and greens.

 Limitations